nicolaka/ucp-sd-ra/README.md

 ## Summary

-In this Reference Architecture, we setup a highly-available Docker Universal Control Plane (UCP) cluster to enable dynamic built-in service discovery and load balancing by addressing three key design requirements : UCP High-Availability, Cluster Service Discovery + Load Distribution, and External Service Discovery + Load Distribution.
+In this Reference Architecture, we set up a highly-available Docker Universal Control Plane (UCP) cluster and enabled dynamic built-in service discovery and load balancing by addressing three key design requirements : UCP High-Availability, Cluster Service Discovery + Load Distribution, and External Service Discovery + Load Distribution.
 Additionally, we provided sample configurations and workflows for deploying microservice applications on UCP.